 Recouping Indirect Costs for Federally Funded Projects

-In the 1980s the federal government decided that to effectively continue to rely on state and local agencies to administer federally funded projects, the federal government should contribute to the costs of maintaining programs at the state and local levels.

-In order for state and local governments to recoup some of the costs of maintaining departments capable of delivering federally funded projects, an agency must develop an indirect cost rate to apply towards federal jobs.
-The Office of Management and Budget drafted Circular A-87 (now referred to as 2 CFR 200) which describes how to develop such a rate.
+For state and local governments to recoup some of the costs of maintaining departments capable of delivering federally funded projects, an agency must develop an indirect cost rate to apply towards federal jobs or qualify for reimbursement at the current federal de minimis rate.

 The federal government is authorized to pay state and local governments for their indirect costs associated with delivering and managing federally funded projects in 2 CFR 200.
 Indirect costs are costs that benefit more than one project, such as administration, management, computer support departments, and central services departments.
 For a complete list and more detailed definition, see 2 CFR 200.